bringauto/mission-module/docs/mission_module.md

 # Supported devices

-The ONLY supported device is the Autonomy Device.
+The ONLY supported device is the Autonomy Device, serving as a driver for the car.
+The device is connected to the Mission Module and receives the mission to drive the car to the desired stops.

+This module handles backward compatibility with Fleet protocol v1.2.0.
+This version did not have modules and supported only one type of payload - CarStateProtocol, which contains statuses from autonomy and commands for autonomy.
+The payload for the module is serialized by protobuf v 3.21.12, the same version as the fleet protocol itself.

 Device ID currently has the following field values:
 - module ID: 1,
 - device type: 0,
 - device role: `driving`.